BilgeGates/Event-KeyCodes/README.md

 # Event-KeyCodes

-###  Hello, this project is created using HTML, Css and JavaScript.
+###  Hello, this project is created using HTML, CSS and JavaScript.

 ## Setup Project